harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can you control on-demand or spot provisioning within ASG group / target?

-We supported spotinst ASG in FG and we also have spotinst for NG also, to know more about it please read the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/aws/spot-deployment).
+We supported spotinst ASG in FirstGen and we also have spotinst for NG also, to know more about it please read the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/aws/spot-deployment).

 ### Can I pull in from multiple different Okta providers for multiple different teams with different RBAC/group needs?